Microfibre cleaning: to help keep your cloths like new.

 When the wash is done, it's time to dry the towels.

-Our cloths are of a very high quality, so they will not come apart if you dry them in a dryer, on a medium to low heat.
+Our cloths are of a very high quality, so they will not come apart if you dry them in a dryer, on a cool to low heat setting.
 We prefer drying this way as your cloths come out beautifully soft and plush again as well.
 We find our plush towels like the Drop Bear and Big Green Sucker really respond well to this.
 Also, the chance of anything blowing into the towels clean fibres is eliminated.
 We don't ever like to air dry outside as airborne particles from trees, lawns, blown up dirt all get back into the cloths.
+You can machine dry on cool the Circle Work wax and cleanser applicators as well as the Square Bear interior applicator.

 Once washed and dry, fold the cloths up and store them in plastic storage bins that use lids, so they are sealed away from everything, ready for your next big detailing day.